Passion for the extraordinary!

 When he is away from the mountains, Yordan is most likely at sea.
 As a professional sailor on research vessels, our resident environmentalist has been to many places around the world.
-He can fascinate you with interesting stories about the polar bears in the Arctic; about the monkeys trying to steal your lunch on a hike in Singapore or Taiwan; about the thousands of people taking a stride in the South Korean mountains; about Okinawa’s venomous snakes, used by locals to produce the very special Habu Sake; about the mushroom shaped islands of Palau in the Pacific Ocean…
+He can fascinate you with interesting stories about the polar bears in the Arctic; the monkeys trying to steal your lunch on a hike in Singapore or Taiwan; the thousands of people taking a stride in the South Korean mountains; Okinawa’s venomous snakes, used by locals to produce the very special Habu Sake; or the mushroom shaped islands of Palau in the Pacific Ocean…

 Yordan’s latest passion is flying – he did a paragliding training some five years ago.
 So if you want to go on a hike and fly mission in Bulgaria, he will be the one to take you!